oatlog/oatlog/doc/ideas/main.typ

 = Index selection
-Given that our query plan is done, we can create the minimal set of (btree) indexes in "O(n^2 * m)" where m is the arity of the relation and n is the number of queries, in practice n,m <100 for datalog programs, so it is perfectly fine.
+Given that our query plan is done, we can create the minimal set of (btree) indexes in $O(n^2 * m)$ where m is the arity of the relation and n is the number of queries, in practice $n,m <100$ for datalog programs, so it is perfectly fine.
 See "Automatic index selection for large-scale datalog computation (2018)"

 It is kinda solved with maximum matching, so it might be possible to do online so that earlier stages can use number of indexes as a cost metric.